OKEAMAH/Git/docs/alpha/smart_rollups.rst

 Once the inbox has been populated with the inputs of the Tezos block, the ``kernel_next`` function is called, from a clean “transient” state.
 More precisely, the WASM kernel is parsed, linked, initialized, then ``kernel_next`` is called.

 By default, ``kernel_next`` is called only once, then the smart rollup waits for a new Tezos block to populate the inbox and restart the cycle.
+However, the kernel can request a so-called reboot by writing arbitrary data under the path ``/kernel/env/reboot`` in its durable storage.
+In such a case, ``kernel_next`` is called again, without the inbox to be populated with the contents of the inbox of the next Tezos level.
+This file is removed between each call of ``kernel_next``, and the ``kernel_next`` function can require at most ``P`` reboots for each Tezos level.

-However, a call to ``kernel_next`` cannot take an arbitrary amount of time to complete, because diverging computations do not mix well with the optimistic rollup infrastructure of Tezos.
-To dodge the halting problem, a call to ``kernel_next`` is therefore bounded in the number of ticks necessary for the reference interpreter of WASM used during the rejection to execute it.
+A call to ``kernel_next`` cannot take an arbitrary amount of time to complete, because diverging computations are not compatible with the optimistic rollup infrastructure of Tezos.
+To dodge the halting problem, the reference interpreter of WASM used during the rejection enforces a bound on the number of ticks used in a call to ``kernel_next``.
+One the maximum number of ticks is reached, the execution of ``kernel_next`` is trapped (*i.e.*, interrupted with an error).

 The direct consequence of this setup is that it might be necessary for a WASM kernel to span long computation across several call to ``kernel_next``, and therefore to serialize any data they need in the durable storage to avoid loosing them.

+Finally, the kernel can verify if the previous ``kernel_next`` invocation was trapped by verifying if some data are stored under the path ``/kernel/env/stuck``.

 Host Functions
 ^^^^^^^^^^^^^^